Pests Love Paradise, Too...

 Resident complaints are serviced either by truck spraying, aerial spraying, or by site inspections -- depending upon the location and the season of year.
-For details re scheduled spraying missions, check for spraying updates on the Village website and on the County website (in their News & Events section).
+For details re scheduled spraying missions, check for:

 Over the past few years, a voracious new pest has been attacking ficus trees and hedges throughout Palmetto Bay and across Miami.
 This pest has been identified as the fig whitefly, Singhiella simplex, which typically feeds on the underside of leaves with their “needle-like” mouth parts.
 Whiteflies can seriously injure host plants by sucking juices from them causing wilting, yellowing, stunting, leaf drop, or even death of the plant.